 The Corporate Residency MBA is unique in its structure, design and approach to learning.
 It brings together the needs and interests of employers, students and faculty.

 Co-creative learning refers to the triangle of stakeholders who share important relationships with each other (students, Employer Partners and MBA faculty/staff) and who collaboratively design the curriculum through pre-development consultations and ongoing feedback mechanisms.
-Co-creative also refers to the integration and innovation that exist around the four main program components—academic curriculum, corporate residency, areas of concentration/flexible electives and personal/professional effectiveness.
+Co-creative also refers to the integration and innovation that exist around the four main program components—academic curriculum, corporate residency, flexible electives and personal/professional effectiveness.
 Instead of existing as individual silos, these program components are pieces of a system that inform and influence each other and rely on each other for optimal program delivery.

 Learning in context